Online survey platforms promise quick cash for simple tasks. But most users eventually ask the same question:

 Hands-On Testing: What Independent Reviewers Found

-The Dark Side: Red Flags & Common Complaints
+The Dark Side: Red Flags and Common Complaints

 Even a legit survey app can have serious flaws.
 Here are the recurring pain points users have shared across multiple platforms: